punchaal/device-catalogue/README.md

 ```

 `npm run dev` will start the local API server on port 8080 along with a client side user interface on port 8080.

+Write a test for at least one of the components used to display a device list with your preferred testing library.